ovh/docs/pages/web_cloud/web_hosting/ssl-activate-https-website/guide.en-gb.md

 When your website loads in *HTTPS*, you should avoid mixing *HTTP* and *HTTPS* content on the same page and on your entire website.
 So, if your website should be displayed in *HTTPS*, ensure that all of its content loads in *HTTPS*.

-If this is not the case, you will offer on your website content that is considered mixed (*Mixed Content*) by web browsers, i.e. content that is considered potentially unsecure on a page that has been declared secure.
+If this is not the case, you will offer on your website content that is considered mixed by web browsers, i.e. content that is considered potentially unsecure on a page that has been declared secure.

 There are two possible scenarios for *Mixed Content*:

-- **The website will display correctly, but a warning will appear in the address bar**.
-Passive content (images, videos, etc.) uploaded to your page by your web browser from an unsecured source.
+- **The website will display correctly, but a warning will appear in the address bar**: Passive content (images, videos, etc.) uploaded to your page by your web browser from an unsecured source.

-- **Some parts of the website are not displayed and a warning is present in the address bar**.
-Content considered active by your web browser (scripts, iframes, CSS files, etc.) from an unsecured source has been blocked.
+- **Some parts of the website are not displayed and a warning is present in the address bar**: Content considered active by your web browser (scripts, iframes, CSS files, etc.) from an unsecured source has been blocked.

 Make sure that all content loaded from your website comes from a secure source.